Sarah Jurrens, M.Ed., LPC, LMHC, ADHD-CCSP, CCTP, EMDR Trained

 INDIVIDUAL CLIENT-CENTERED THERAPY

-All Fees are Due at the Time of Session- No Insurance Accepted
+All Fees are Due at the Time of the Session- No Insurance is Accepted Except Regence.
+All others are out of pocket.
+Do not hesitate to ask questions!

-These will be weekly or bi-weekly, 50-minute or 80-minute sessions, depending on the depth of your needs.
+These will be weekly or bi-weekly, 55-minute or 85-minute sessions, depending on the depth of your needs.

-I will work with you to incorporate a variety of techniques that we feel will suit your needs and find your personal motivations.
+I will work with you to incorporate a variety of techniques that we feel will suit your needs and help you identify your personal motivations.

 Understanding your ADHD or a partner’s ADHD